Tom Tryon: Early life and education

-Thomas Tryon was born on January 14, 1926, in Hartford, Connecticut, the son of Arthur Lane Tryon, a clothier and owner of Stackpole, Moore & Tryon (he is often erroneously identified as the son of silent screen actor Glenn Tryon).
+Thomas Tryon was born on January 14, 1926, in Hartford, Connecticut, the son of Arthur Lane Tryon, a clothier, and Elizabeth Tryon.
+An ancestor was William Tryon, a colonial Governor of New York. and owner of Stackpole, Moore & Tryon (he is often erroneously identified as the son of silent screen actor Glenn Tryon).
 He served in the United States Navy in the Pacific from 1943 to 1946 during and after World War II.
+Tryon graduated from Yale University with a degree in fine arts.

 Acting career

-Broadway

-Tryon appeared on stage in Wish You Were Here (1952), Cyrano de Bergerac (1953), and Richard III (1953).
+Tryon began his acting career appearing on stage in Wish You Were Here (1952), Cyrano de Bergerac (1953), and Richard III (1953).

-Early appearances

-Tryon appeared in The Way of the World (1955).
-He also guest-starred in 1955 as Antoine De More in the two-part episode "King of the Dakotas" of NBC's western anthology series Frontier.
+He next found work in TV, appearing in The Way of the World (1955) with Gloria Lewis, Leora Thatcher, and Sydney Smith.
+He also guest-starred in 1955 as Antoine De Mores in the two-part episode "King of the Dakotas" of NBC's western anthology series Frontier.

-Paramount

-Tryon was signed to a long term contract to Paramount.
-His film debut was in The Scarlet Hour (1956) at Paramount, directed by Michael Curtiz.
-It was a crime drama about a man whose married lover persuades him to commit a robbery; Tryon was second billed.
+Tryon was signed to a long-term contract to Paramount in 1955.
+His film debut was in The Scarlet Hour (1956) at Paramount, directed by Michael Curtiz, a crime drama about a man whose married lover persuades him to commit a robbery; Tryon received second billing.
 He was top billed in a low budget war film at Allied Artists, Screaming Eagles (1956), then supported Charlton Heston and Anne Baxter in Three Violent People (1956) at Paramount.
 He was announced for, but did not end up appearing in, Short Cut to Hell.

-Tryon's work was mostly in TV, appearing in Jane Wyman Presents The Fireside Theatre, The 20th Century-Fox Hour, Playhouse 90 (an adaptation of Charley's Aunt), Zane Grey Theater, Studio 57, Matinee Theatre, and Lux Video Theatre.
 He had a support role in RKO's The Unholy Wife (1957) billed after Rod Steiger and Diana Dors.
 He had the lead in a low budget science fiction film at Paramount, I Married a Monster from Outer Space (1958).

+Tryon's work was mostly in TV, appearing in numerous roles such as Jane Wyman Presents The Fireside Theatre, The 20th Century-Fox Hour, Playhouse 90 (an adaptation of Charley's Aunt), Zane Grey Theater, Studio 57, Matinee Theatre, and Lux Video Theatre, The Restless Gun with John Payne, General Electric Theater, The Millionaire, and The Big Valley, (American Western series originally aired from 1964 to 1969) that he was a guest star in the 1966 episode "The Midas Man".
 Tryon appeared in the lead in "The Mark Hanford Story" (February 26, 1958) on NBC's Wagon Train with Onslow Stevens and Kathleen Crowley.

-His other television roles included The Restless Gun with John Payne, General Electric Theater, The Millionaire, The Big Valley, and The Joseph Cotten Show.

-Texas John Slaughter

 Tryon played Texas John Slaughter in a series of TV movies for Disney which ran from 1958 to 1961.
 The role was based on actual historical figure John Slaughter.
 He was considered but eventually passed over for the role of Janet Leigh's lover, Sam Loomis, in the classic thriller Psycho (1960); the role went to John Gavin.